shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 After these analyses, it was concluded that some of the data will be dropped based on *materiality (will the dropped values significantly affect the analysis?)*, and the other will be encoded with integers.
 The *unknown* valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed, minus the *unknown* values.

-In the end, unavailable and unknown datapoints were re-disrubuted within the dataset in the same proprtions as the known values in order to minimize the loss of data.
+Subsequently, unavailable and unknown datapoints were re-disrubuted within the dataset in the same proprtions as the known values in order to minimize the loss of data.
 Data that could not be salvaged was dropped, and the variables were encoded in integer forms; for example 0, 1, 2, and one unique identifier was retained for the dataset.

 A new dataset by the name of "feature_df" was formulated after all the changes were made andd relevant predictor variables were chosen through which a machine learning model would be created.

+Next, the data was split into a *training set* and a *testing set* in order to train our model and test the predictions it makes in order to get accuracy metrics.

-Most importantly, the number of accidents that were *property damage only* and the number of accidents including *physical injury* were compared in order to check the balance of the data.
+Most importantly, the number of accidents that were *property damage only* and the number of accidents including *physical injury* were compared in order to check the balance of the data so that biases could be minimized.

 ![Severity](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Severity%20of%20Accidents.jpeg)

-After recognizing that the dataset was clearly imbalanced, a Python library called *Imbalanced-Learn* was imported and *SMOTE* was used to *balance* the data to remove any biases caused by having a significantly higher number of *Property Damage Only* datapoints within our *training set*.
+After recognizing that the dataset was clearly imbalanced, a Python library called *Imbalanced-Learn* was imported and *SMOTE* was used to *balance* the data to reduce the possibility of inaccurate predictions caused by having a significantly higher number of *Property Damage Only* datapoints within our *training set*.
 If this step was omitted, the model would have predicted a lot more *0s* or *Property Damage Onlys* than it should have.

 ### Exploratory Data Analysis & Inferential Statistics

 As a starting point, it was decided that any variable that is ~10% of the highest frequency variable that might cause an accident be included within the machine learning model and all 6 relevant variables fit this criterion.
 In order to check this, a bar graph was created and the frequencies were checked.

 ![Accident Causes](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Accident%20Causes.jpeg)

+Because the data was in a *cleaner* state now, it was easy to re-confirm that the *predictor variables* we had chosen by intuition were relevant whilst making the prediction and this was confirmed by the above visualization - most accidents had adverse conditions with respect to all the chosen variables.

 ### Model Selection